The Ageless Purpose of God

 In a previous article, I postulated that God dwells outside of time.
 Fundamentally, this appears to be the only possible explanation for much of what has been revealed to us about God: that He has always been, will always be, that he knows the beginning from the end and so on.

 Science speaks of the relationship between space and time.
-Spacetime is a mathematical model that fuses time and the three dimensions of space (height, length and breadth).
+Space-time is a mathematical model that fuses time and the three dimensions of space (height, length and breadth).
 Albert Einstein linked the two in his special relativity postulate as a logical consequence of the fact that the laws of physics are invariant in all inertial systems and the speed of light in a vacuum is the same for all observers. (thanks, Wikipedia, for the summary!)

 If God exists outside of space (as the Creator of Space) it follows that He likewise exists out of Time.
 Therefore, you can’t point to a section of sky and say, “ah… there is Heaven!”.
 Heaven as God’s dwelling place is outside of Space (not another dimension but something other and unrelated altogether, in my view).

 If this theory (not particularly dealt with in Scripture but only hinted at) is correct, then those who dwell in Heaven with God likewise dwell outside of time.
-Therefore, I think it quire reasonable that there is a sense that Jesus was with God in the beginning in a real sense as well as in a figurative sense.
-Consider Jn 1:1-14 for example of the figurative but that could also be interpreted in the literal sense as well.
+Therefore, I think it quite reasonable that there is a sense that Jesus was with God in the beginning in a real sense as well as in a figurative sense.
+Consider Jn 1:1-14 for an example of the figurative but that could also be interpreted in the literal sense as well.

 Christ Dwells Outside Time with God

-Setting this aside, and not wishing to be diverted from the foundation I am seeking to lay for this topic, I believe that at the time that Jesus ascended to his Father in heaven, he stepped outside of time.
+At the time that Jesus ascended to his Father in heaven, he stepped outside of time.
 Of course, it is nigh on impossible to bend your brain around the implications of this and I think this is why Scripture is largely silent on this theme of timelessness.
 In stepping outside of time with God, Jesus at that moment became privy to, in essence, something we might as well call “everywhen and everywhere” as God Himself and His angels are.

 Peter tells us that the Angels LOVE to look into the drama of sin and redemption and watch the work of God’s salvation unfold in history and in the lives of the Saints!
 (1Pet 1:12) (discussed by John Piper)